Skip to content

 Land-Based Casinos

-Colorado has 33 state-licensed casinos in three mountain gaming districts and two tribal gaming facilities, all operating under the $100 maximum wager limit per bet.
+Colorado has 33 state-licensed casinos and two tribal gaming facilities.
+The 33 state-licensed casinos are clustered in three mountain gaming districts, all operating under Colorado’s Limited Gaming Act with a maximum wager of $100 per bet.

 State-Licensed Casino Districts

-Central CityAdjacent to Black Hawk, Gilpin CountyIsle Casino Central City; smaller cluster than Black Hawk
+Central CityAdjacent to Black Hawk, Gilpin CountyIsle Casino Central City, various smaller propertiesHistoric gaming town; smaller casino cluster than Black Hawk

 Tribal Casinos